E-1 Treaty Trader Visa

 -

-Have worked for the treaty trader or qualifying company for at least 1 year in the past 3 years
+Have worked for the treaty enterprise for at least one continuous year within the previous three years

 -